The term “Budget” is as well known as the word “diet”.

-Note the the word Budget is more than a noun.
+Note that the word Budget is more than a noun.
 It’s a verb- an action word.
-Complying with your budget and chosen method of sticking to it is just as needed as creating it to begin with.
+Complying with your budget and chosen method of sticking to it is just as needed as creating it, to begin with.

-Keep mind that there are no secret or unique tips to develop effective budgeting—it will take time, experience, practice and self-control.
+Keep in mind that there are no secret or unique tips for developing effective budgeting—it will take time, experience, practice and self-control.

 Incorporating a fixed financial ceiling in your lifestyle has three benefits.